steveclarke/mcp-printer/README.md

 ## Supported File Types

-The server uses CUPS, which supports:
+The server uses CUPS, which natively supports:
 - ✅ PDF
 - ✅ Plain text
 - ✅ PostScript
 - ✅ Images (JPEG, PNG via conversion)
+- ✅ Markdown (rendered to PDF with `render_and_print_markdown` or via `MCP_PRINTER_RENDER_EXTENSIONS`)

-- ⚠️ Office docs (may need conversion to PDF first)
+Other document formats may need conversion to PDF first.

 ## CUPS Options

-Common options you can pass via the `options` parameter:
+Any valid CUPS/lpr options can be passed via the `options` parameter.
+Common examples:

 - `landscape` - Print in landscape orientation
 - `sides=two-sided-long-edge` - Double-sided (long edge)